 - 1.1.
-To consider the Local Government Ombudsman's Annual Review Letter 2017 regarding Ombudsman complaints received against the Council for the period 1 April 2016 to 31 March 2017 (attached as Appendix A to this report).
-This includes Annex 1 'cases received' and Annex 2 'cases decided'. - 1.2.
-Members are requested to review the Annual Letter 2017 from the Ombudsman and consider what corporate lessons have been learnt (or can be learnt) from the outcome of the complaints and whether further service improvements can be made.
+To consider the Local Government Ombudsman's Annual Review Letter 2018 regarding Ombudsman complaints received against the Council for the period 1 April 2017 to 31 March 2018 (attached as Appendix A to this report).
+This includes Annex 1 'Complaints and enquiries received' and Annex 2 'Decisions made'. - 1.2.
+Members are requested to review the Annual Letter 2018 from the Ombudsman and consider what corporate lessons have been learnt (or can be learnt) from the outcome of the complaints and whether further service improvements can be made.